sunrise-arrow/gosenzo-reader/README.md

 Testing Supported By<br/>
 <img width="160" src="http://foundation.zurb.com/sites/docs/assets/img/logos/browser-stack.svg" alt="BrowserStack"/>

-⚠ **Note:** The install instructions below will not result in a general purpose CMS due to the amount of hardcoded assets in shamikomoe.
+⚠ **Note:** The install instructions below will not result in a general purpose CMS due to the amount of hardcoded assets in siteproject.

 ## Prerequisites
 - git